Pathfinder 2e - The Ranger Handbook

 - (Wis): Only rarely useful, but you're Trained for free.

 - (Dex): Used for both opening locks and disabling traps, no adventuring party is likely to succeed without someone passable at Thievery.
+If you have the Dexterity to make this work, you should be at least Trained.

 General Skill Feats

-- : Helpful for Warden builds, but it only works once per day so it's hard to justify spending a feat on it.
+- : Helpful for Monster Warden builds, but it only works once per day so it's hard to justify spending a feat on it.

-- : This feat is silly and it's hard to seriously recommend it, but I would absolutely love to see this on a Warden build because I want to watch a party stumble through fights, sometimes making life-or-death tactical decisions based on information which might be wildly inaccurate.
+- : This feat is silly and it's hard to seriously recommend it, but I would absolutely love to see this on a Monster Warden build because I want to watch a party stumble through fights, sometimes making life-or-death tactical decisions based on information which might be wildly inaccurate.
 I don't want to do it myself because that would likely lead to the untimely death by myself or a party member, but I wan't to see it happen purely for the comedic value.

 - Practical Guide to Animal Companions.
 The Ranger notably gets to grant their Hunter's Edge to their Animal Companion, offer a significant buff against your hunted prey.
 However, it also means that your choice of Hunter's Edge is an important consideration when selecting your Animal Companion. : Animal Companions are powerful, but also complicated.
 For help with your Animal Companion, see my